flatrick/troubleshooting/README.md

   * RegScanner
   * BlueScreenView
   * WinCrashReport
-  * RegFromApp _(this tool can partially be replace by SysInternal's Process Monitor)_
+  * RegFromApp _(this tool can partially be replaced by SysInternal's Process Monitor)_
   * ProcessActivityView _(this tool can entirely be replaced by SysInternal's Process Monitor)_
   * HeapMemView
   * DeviceIOView